Record here (Local replay)

 ready_for_recording_en.png

 2-3.
-How to check the status during local replay
+How to check the status during Local Replay

 Replaying_en_1_.png

-• Assertion Step
+• Assertion steps

 3-1-2.
-Steps that result in errors
+Steps that result in an error

-• File Upload Step
+• File Upload steps

 3-2-1.
-Detailed Timing
+Timing

 3-2-2.
 Site Compatibility